 Through writing, performance and direction my aim is to use a full spectrum of approaches in creating new work within an interdisciplinary process.
 My work is text based, in fusion with physical and ritualistic stage elements as well as visual-media, choreography, sound and stagecraft.
 Butoh Dance, Theatre of the Oppressed, applied theatre and social movements have shaped my aesthetic and philosophical approaches; as well as Laban, Grotowski, Biomechanics and Suzuki Training.
 I strive to create original pieces with arts-collaborators, material that is provocative, multi-dimensional, startling and challenging.

-In my practice of theatre, I seek to create an alchemy of the body, space, spirit, and language; to tear down the hierarchy of institutional power that affects artists in the professional theatre making process and how it limits our connection to audiences.
+In my practice of theatre, I seek to create an alchemy of the body, space, spirit, language and political exchange; to tear down the hierarchy of institutional power that affects artists in the professional theatre making process and how it limits our connection to audiences.

+When developing text-based narratives, I introduce movement, visual media, sound and sacralized ritualistic objects.
 My work deals with cultural identity, gender inequality and sexual violence, colonialism and economic injustice, globalization, and the rights of indigenous peoples – all themes directly related to promoting diversity and social justice.
-With the intersection of these elements, it is the intention to create a spiritual, political and communal practice, for individual and collective expansion.
+With the intersection of these elements, it is the intention to create a spiritual, political and communal practice, for individual and collective exchange.

 Latin is America statement HERE